8 Reasons to Eat Chocolate This Valentine’s Day

 2. Chocolate Helps Regulate Your Immune System

-New research suggests that cocoa helps modulate the body’s immune response in those with autoimmune diseases.
-In a study done in rats who were given Rheumatoid Arthritis, those fed a diet high in cacao still experienced symptoms such as paw swelling, but their antibodies went down and their inflammatory blood markers decreased.
+Research suggests that cocoa helps modulate the body’s immune response in those with autoimmune diseases.2 In a study done in rats who were given Rheumatoid Arthritis, those fed a diet high in cacao still experienced symptoms such as paw swelling, but their antibodies went down and their inflammatory blood markers decreased.
 The research is still in its early phases, but I’m interested to see what else we can learn about chocolate’s effect on the immune system.

 3. Chocolate Protects Your Heart